Pito Cakes

 Step 3 : Once boiled, drain and set aside.

-Step 4 : Beat the egg whites until stiff peaks form, add the yolks and continue beating.
+Step 4 : Whisk the egg whites to stiff peaks, then add the yolks and continue whisking.

-Step 5 : Next, mix the drained pitos with the beaten egg and add salt to taste.
+Step 5 : Next, mix the drained pito with the beaten eggs and add salt to taste.

-Step 6 : In a pan, add a drizzle of oil and with a large spoon, add a spoonful of the mixture to the oil and let it brown.
+Step 6 : In a saucepan, add a splash of oil, and with a large spoon, add a spoonful of the mixture to the oil and let it golden.

-Step 7 : Then, flip the cake and let it brown on the other side.
+Step 7 : Then, turn the cake over and let the other side golden.

-Step 8 : Drain and repeat the same process until the mixture is finished.
+Step 8 : Drain and repeat the same process until all the mixture is used.

-Step 9 : Serve with tomato sauce and accompany with rice and salad, or with boiled beans.
+Step 9 : Serve with tomato sauce and accompany with rice and salad, or with cooked beans.